Real Estate

 4. Experience: As with most professions, experience plays a crucial role.
 Many states have tiered licensing, so you’ll need to accumulate experience to appraise higher-value properties.

-See also Real Estate Investment Trust: A Comprehensive Guide
+See also Real Estate Market Analysis: A Comprehensive Guide

 The Licensing Tiers